MekAkUActOR/RowHammer/Paper Review/ISCA__2014__Flipping-Bits-in-Memory-Without-Accessing-Them-An-Experimental-Study-of-DRAM-Disturbance-Errors.md

 - What results in victim cell faults in 2 directions?
 - The probability-triggering mechanism of ***PARA*** might be inspired by ***CSMA/CD***, or actually it’s a common method in security research?
 - How to exploit disturbance error in reality attack?
 Though the phenomenon seems very dangerous, maybe it's hard to exploit, because of the complex mechanisms of memory allocation.
-- Can disturbance error be used in a less agressive way, not as a method of attack, but as a technique in a security mechanism or other field?
+- Can disturbance error be used in a less aggressive way, not as a method of attack, but as a technique in a security mechanism or other field?

+## Q&As

+**Q1:** Is "Disturbance Error" a proper noun?

+**A1:** Yes, “disturbance error" is a proper noun in this paper, and the word "RowHammer” was proposed and defined by later work.